robin-norwood/katacoda/organize-terraform-code/step5.md

 Now do the same with your prod environment.

 The steps to update and apply your production configuration are nearly identical to the ones for your dev environment.
-Be sure to apply your configuration with the `-var-file=prod.tfvars` flag.

 ## Destroy Resources

 Clean up both environments by running `terraform destroy` in both directories.
-Don't forget to include the `-var-file` argument!